Table of contents

 The most studied genetic association in essential hypertension is with genes involved in the renin-angiotensin-aldosterone system.
 This system produces hormones to regulate blood pressure and the balance of fluids and salts in the body.
 These genes play an essential role in normal blood pressure control.

 AGT: This gene controls the production of the protein angiotensin.
 Angiotensin is eventually converted to a form called angiotensin II, which serves to narrow blood vessels.
-This molecule also stimulates the production of the hormone aldosterone, which triggers the absorption of salt and water by the kidneys.
+Angiotensin II produces the hormone aldosterone, which ultimately facilitates absorption of salt and water by the kidneys.
 The increased amount of fluid in the body also increases blood pressure.

 AGTR1: This gene controls the production of the angiotensin II receptor type 1 (AT1 receptor).
 Angiotensin II binds to the AT1 receptor to stimulate chemical signaling.
 This signal controls the narrowing of blood vessels and stimulation of the hormone aldosterone.